-- 7.1.1 Extenuating Circumstances are short term circumstances that must relate to the health and/or personal matters of the student, which are of a sufficiently serious nature to have prevented the student from completing or submitting an assessment artefact on time. - 7.1.2 Common criteria against which extenuating circumstances shall be considered shall be defined in the form of a document, the current version of which shall be approved on the authority of Academic Council and be available through the partner institution. - 7.1.3 Guidelines for the application of Extenuating Circumstances shall separately be available in appropriately modified formats to students, Extenuating Circumstance Officers, Module Assessment Boards, and Boards of Examiners.
-The current version of the guidelines shall be approved on the authority of Academic Council and be available through the partner institution - 7.1.4 The extenuating circumstances policy of the University is based on the principle that if a student attempts an assessment, they are deemed well enough to have taken the assessment and cannot then submit an Extenuating Circumstances Form.
-Extenuating Circumstance Forms can only be submitted where a student: - a) has not submitted an assessment artefact, - b) has not attempted an assessment artefact - c) has been unable to finish an examination. - 7.1.5 Procedures for Extenuating Circumstances are intended to apply to individuals although can apply to groups of students where a piece of groupwork is involved and one or more members of the group has valid extenuating circumstances.
-In such a case the names of all affected students should be put on the extenuating circumstances form. - 7.1.6 Extenuating Circumstances procedures do not apply where there has been a failure in course management arrangements which have disrupted the learning and assessment of a group or groups of students.
+- 8.1.1 Extenuating Circumstances are short term circumstances that must relate to the health and/or personal matters of the student, which are of a sufficiently serious nature to have prevented the student from completing or submitting an assessment artefact on time. - 8.1.2 Common criteria against which extenuating circumstances shall be considered shall be defined in the form of a document, the current version of which shall be approved on the authority of Academic Council and be available through the partner institution. - 8.1.3 Guidelines for the application of Extenuating Circumstances shall separately be available in appropriately modified formats to students, Extenuating Circumstance Panels, Module Assessment Boards, and Boards of Examiners.
+The current version of the guidelines shall be approved on the authority of Academic Council and be available through the partner institution - 8.1.4 The extenuating circumstances policy of the University is based on the principle that if a student attempts an assessment, they are deemed well enough to have taken the assessment and cannot then submit an Extenuating Circumstances Form.
+Extenuating Circumstance Forms can only be submitted where a student: - a) has not submitted an assessment artefact, - b) has not attempted an assessment artefact - c) has been unable to finish an examination. - 8.1.5 Procedures for Extenuating Circumstances are intended to apply to individuals although can apply to groups of students where a piece of groupwork is involved and one or more members of the group has valid extenuating circumstances.
+In such a case the names of all affected students should be put on the extenuating circumstances form. - 8.1.6 Extenuating Circumstances procedures do not apply where there has been a failure in course management arrangements which have disrupted the learning and assessment of a group or groups of students.
 Students should use the complaints procedure to seek remedy for such failures.
-In such cases, it will be the responsibility of the Partner Academic Contact and the University Contact and the course team to provide appropriate remedies, taking advice from the Academic Registrar. - 7.1.7 An assessment penalty imposed in accordance with the University Disciplinary Procedures over-rides any valid extenuating circumstances.
+In such cases, it will be the responsibility of the Partner Institution Academic Contact and the University Contact and the course team to provide appropriate remedies, taking advice from the Academic Registrar. - 8.1.7 An assessment penalty imposed in accordance with the University Disciplinary Procedures over-rides any valid extenuating circumstances.

-7.2 EXTENUATING CIRCUMSTANCES FORMS
+8.2 EXTENUATING CIRCUMSTANCES FORMS

-- 7.2.1 In order to be considered by an Extenuating Circumstances Officer, a student must complete and submit an Extenuating Circumstances Form to the Partner Institution offices within 5 days of the end of the teaching period (or Referral Period) that the assessment is undertaken in. - 7.2.2 Extenuating Circumstances Forms submitted after the due date(s) may be considered at the discretion of the Extenuating Circumstances Officer. - 7.2.3 All submitted forms will be acknowledged by an e-mail to the student which will act as the receipt for submission of the Extenuating circumstance form. - 7.2.4 The Partner Academic Contact shall notify students of member(s) of staff who will be able to give guidance to students on the completion of the form. - 7.2.5 Extenuating Circumstances Forms shall be kept in a secure place for seven years, at which time they shall be disposed of in a secure fashion.
+- 8.2.1 In order to be considered by an Extenuating Circumstances Panel, a student must complete and submit an Extenuating Circumstances Form to the Partner Institution offices by due date(s) as follows: - a) For examination type assessments, by the final date of the examination period

+- b) For coursework type assessments, within 10 working days of the due date of the assessment for which Extenuating Circumstances are being claimed. - 8.2.2 Extenuating Circumstances Forms submitted after the due date(s) may be considered at the discretion of the Extenuating Circumstances Panel. - 8.2.3 All submitted forms will be acknowledged by an e-mail to the student which will act as the receipt for submission of the Extenuating circumstance form. - 8.2.4 The Partner Institution Academic Contact shall notify students of member(s) of staff who will be able to give guidance to students on the completion of the form. - 8.2.5 Extenuating Circumstances Forms shall be kept in a secure place for seven years, at which time they shall be disposed of in a secure fashion.

-7.3 EXTENUATING CIRCUMSTANCES OFFICER
+8.3 EXTENUATING CIRCUMSTANCES PANELS